 The Fund may have investments that appreciate or decrease significantly in value over short periods of time.
 This may cause the Fund’s net asset value per share to experience significant appreciations or decreases in value over short periods of time.

-The Alerian MLP Index is a composite of the 50 most prominent energy Master Limited Partnerships (MLPs) that provides investors with an unbiased, comprehensive benchmark for the MLP asset class.
+Alerian MLP Index is a composite of some of the most prominent energy Master Limited Partnerships (MLPs) that provides investors with an unbiased, comprehensive benchmark for the MLP asset class.
 The index is calculated using a float-adjusted, capitalization-weighted methodology.
-While the Alerian MLP Index is comprised of the 50 most prominent energy MLPs, the Fund is not limited to investing only in Energy MLPs.
+While the Alerian MLP Index is comprised of some of the most prominent energy MLPs, the Fund is not limited to investing only in Energy MLPs.
 Since inception returns for the index are shown from the Class I inception date.

 Master limited partnerships (MLPs) are publicly traded limited partnerships and limited liability companies that are treated as partnerships for federal income tax purposes.
 Energy infrastructure companies are companies that own and operate assets that are used in the energy sector, including assets used in exploring, developing, producing, generating, transporting (including marine), transmitting, terminal operation, storing, gathering, processing, refining, distributing, mining or marketing of natural gas, natural gas liquids, crude oil, refined products, coal or electricity, or that provide energy-related services.
 For purposes of this definition, such companies (i) derive at least 50% of their revenues or operating income from operating such assets or providing services for the operation of such assets or (ii) have such assets that represent the majority of their assets.